 How to become a medical transcriptionist?

-Becoming a medical transcriptionist requires a GED or high school diploma in addition to some post-secondary education.
+Requirements for enrolling in a medical transcriptionist program vary, but many programs require applicants to have a GED or high school diploma.
 The job isn’t simply a matter of typing notes; medical transcriptionists must understand medical terminology, pharmaceutical terminology, anatomy and medical law.
 Fast and accurate typing skills, excellent listening skills and a solid knowledge of grammar are also required.
 The degree requirements can be different at each school and can take between six months and two years.
 At the end the student might receive an associate degree, certificate or diploma.
 Online courses are an option at some schools.

 Graduates can then choose to become certified as a medical transcriptionist.
 While it’s not necessary, it’s recommended and sometimes required for some employers.
 Certification is available through the Association for Healthcare Documentation Integrity (AHDI), the advocacy and member group for medical transcriptionists.